pauldw/pwalker-mcp/README.md

 Currently contains:

-- push-task, which takes a task list and/or file containing newline-separate tasks and adds them to the queue
+- push-tasks, which takes a task list and/or file containing newline-separate tasks and adds them to the queue
 - pop-task, which pops one task from the queue or indicates the queue is empty

 ## Goose Installation